MelkWold/localTalentBackEnd/README.md

 - bcrypt

 ## API EndPoints
+The following API Endpoints allow CRUD operations on the project.
+Note: Even though all the endpoints are tested and working, some of them are not yet integrated into the frontend because of time.
+Future developments are planned to fully integrate all the APIs and create additional ones that may be needed.
 |   Method  |          Endpoint                |    Description                         |
 |-----------|----------------------------------|----------------------------------------|
 |    POST   | /api/auth/register               | Register new user and return JWT Token |